111 Goals For 2023 (New Year Personal Goals Examples)

 Find a balance between putting in hard work while also making time for having fun.
 Here are more tips for a good work-life balance.

 You can make it one of your goals for 2023 to try showing up for work early on a regular basis.
 I like to think the earlier we get started with our work, the more productive we can be throughout the day.

 As you do that, observe how much you get done in your day.
 You might find these early starts help you to accomplish a lot more than you thought you could.

 Making this one of your goals can potentially open up work opportunities for you.
 If you work in an office setting and there are regular group meetings, try seeing if you can contribute some insight occasionally.

 You never know if the insights you provide could impress the management enough to give you a promotion.
-Even if that doesn’t happen, you can use it as a way to increase your self-confidence through choosing to be comfortable speaking your thoughts out loud to your colleagues.
-Here's some insight on speaking up at meetings.
+Even if that doesn’t happen, you can use it as a way to increase your self-confidence by choosing to be comfortable speaking your thoughts out loud to your colleagues.
+Here’s some insight on speaking up at meetings.

 38. Volunteering for leadership roles

 If you’re like me, you’re one of the people that never offered to volunteer for leadership roles.
 It can be somewhat of a scary thing to put yourself in that position of being in charge of something.

 Despite that, this goal is arguably one of the best work goals for 2023 you can set. bTaking on leadership roles can be a great way to exercise your confidence.

 It gives you a chance to practice taking command of situations.
 You develop your decision-making abilities by being the one that has to make those final decisions.